benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-12-18-a-bunch-of-sets.md

 What distinguishes the types of sets we have seen above from each other?
 It is primarily what counts as a valid score according to each type:

-- A classical set either contains or does not contain a particular key, so the only valid scores are $0$ and $1$.
+- A classical set either contains or does not contain a particular key, so the only valid scores are 0 and 1.
-- A multiset may contain a given key $n$ times, where $n$ is a non-negative integer.
+- A multiset may contain a given key `n` times, where `n` is a non-negative integer.
-- A fuzzy set scores a given key to a degree in the unit interval from $0$ to $1$.
+- A fuzzy set scores a given key to a degree in the unit interval from 0 to 1.

 So in each case, we have to be able to express a range of possible values.
 We set up a bunch of class methods and class instance variables for this purpose: